 In accordance with 2283 Resolution of UN Security Council (2017), Turkey has assigned naval components of Turkish Armed Forces to Aden Gulf, Somalia territorial waters and high seas off the coast and adjacent areas with allied countries' naval forces in order to support international endeavors carried out to fight against armed robbery and piracy.

 Turkey is contributing to the activities in the region with warship or national command warship within the scope of Combined Task Force 151 (CTF-151).

-Turkey assumed the command of CTF-151 for four times.
+Turkey assumed the command of CTF-151 for five times.